se-workshop-domino/domino-mlops-templates/README.md

         DOMINO_MODEL_FILE : "Name of the model file."
         DOMINO_MODEL_FUNC : Name of the model function."
         DOMINO_MODEL_CE : ID of the model compute environment."
+        DOMINO_HARDWARE_TIER_DEV : Name of the hardware tier for dev environment."
+        DOMINO_HARDWARE_TIER_STAGE : Name of the hardware tier for stage environment."
-        DOMINO_HARDWARE_TIER_NAME : Name of the hardware tier."
+        DOMINO_HARDWARE_TIER_PROD : Name of the hardware tier for prod environment."
         DOMINO_ENVIRONMENT_ID : "ID of the model  environment id."
         DOMINO_MODEL_TYPE : "Domino model type based on if its from registry or file.
 Experiment management = 'registry' or file = 'regular'"
         DOMINO_TARGET_STAGE : Target stage of the model."